ds-ws22/website/tutorials/google-apis.md

 ## Google Drive API v3

-We want to create a Python command-line application that makes requests to the Drive API.
+We want to create a Python command-line application that makes requests to the Drive API by using OAuth 2.0 for authorization.

 ### Set up Anaconda environment